Derivative Interactions during Inflation: A Systematic Approach: Conclusions and Outlook

 In this paper, we presented a systematic prescription for calculating cosmological correlation functions for models with derivative coupling.
 We elaborated on the calculation of the wavefunction of the universe and compared the resulting correlators with those calculated using the “in-in” formalism.
 In order to do this we first performed the path integral over conjugate momentum to find the effective Lagrangian necessary for the wavefunction of the universe calculation.
 We then rigorously showed that the effective Lagrangian is the same as the original Lagrangian apart from some terms that generate divergent vertices which cancel with particular divergences in the loop integrals.

 As a specific example, we calculated the trispectra of the scalar fluctuation in the model with a $\lambda {\phi'}^3$ derivative coupling.
 We showed that the results found using the path-integral method are entirely consistent with the results from the canonical approach even including the divergent terms because the loop divergences that they cancel similarly don't appear in the canonical approach due to differences in the behaviour of the propagator.
-However, we have only shown this for a specific model to second order in the coupling constant and confirming that this occurs to all orders and for all interactions is left to future work.
+These results generalise to any one loop diagrams but extensions to higher loop diagrams (which are expected to cancel with the higher order in $\hbar$ terms in the expansion of the effective action) are left to future work.
+It is also possible to generalise to theories involving higher derivatives but this relies on being able to eliminate these derivatives to a given order using an appropriate field redefinition.

 In order to perform this comparison it was necessary to develop, for the first time, the "off-shell" version of the in-in formalism which was previously only known on-shell.
 This development allows for more direct comparisons with off-shell flat space amplitude calculations, a potential avenue for future investigation.